kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 to a `request` variable containing a `SubjectAccessReview` object in the version specified by `subjectAccessReviewVersion`.

-The code path for enabling the above will only be triggered if the feature flag will be enabled until the time the feature flag is removed and configuring authorizer through a file becomes GA.
+The code path for enabling the above will only be triggered if the feature flag is enabled until the feature flag is removed and this feature graduates to GA.

 ### Monitoring